 These naughty and nice gnomes are the easiest sock gnome tutorial for how to make a Christmas gnome.
-In about 15 minutes, you have 2 gnomes from 2 socks and some fake fur!
+In about 15 minutes, you have 2 gnomes from socks and faux fur!

 Naughty and Nice Gnomes – How to Make Christmas Gnomes

 Here at Ruffles and Rain Boots, I make a lot of gnomes.
 Is there a 12-step program for that?
-Like maybe a program where I can make more gnomes?!
-Because I’d sign-up.
-And the first thing I’d make is more Christmas gnomes because these little guys are so cute.
+Better yet, maybe there is a program where I can make more gnomes?!
+I’d sign-up and the first thing I’d make is more Christmas gnomes because these little guys are so cute.

 If you are new to making sock gnomes, please read through this FAQ for sock gnomes that I’ve put together.
 It will open in a new window so you can still come back here easily.
 The page covers the most frequently asked questions I get about making gnomes from socks.

-Not only are these easy DIY gnomes, but they’re also made with a little help from my Cricut, so I guess you could call them Cricut gnomes, but I don’t know…I’m contemplating if that’s a thing.
+Not only are these easy DIY gnomes, but they’re also made with a little help from my Cricut, but you do not need one.
+You can find alphabet and novelty stickers at the craft store to place onto your hats to read, “Naughty” and “Nice.”
 If you want to make a set of adorable naughty and nice gnomes for your Christmas mantle, let’s get started.

 No Time to Make This Now?
 Pin it for Later

 Going to make this over the weekend?
 Be sure to share this on Facebook or pin this to your favorite easy Christmas crafts board on Pinterest.
 It will be here when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.

 - I picked up my socks at the store, but then I was later browsing online and I found these socks that are almost the same and cheaper than what I paid.